ryangclark/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+`RDBMS` stands for **R**elational **D**ata**B**ase **M**anagement **S**ystem.
+It is far and away the most popular type of DataBase Management Systems, and uses relationships laid out in tables to structure data and the ways they're interconnected.

+`SQL` is **S**tructured **Q**uery **L**anguage, and it is the standard way developers interact with a `DBMS`.

+So `SQL` is the way developers write commands that tell the `RDBMS` what to do.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+They need to have a unique identifier for each row.
+That unique identifier can then be used elsewhere – within the database, the front-end, etc. – to link back to that specific row.

 1. What is the name given to a table column that references the primary key on another table.

+A `Foreign Key`.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+2. What do we need in order to have a _many to many_ relationship between two tables.

+A special table, commonly called a `bridge table`, that links the primary keys of the two tables to establish the relationship.

 ## Project Set Up